lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 8, phase one

+Simple mapping.
+That was fun.
+And luckily, I did anticipate the fact that not all steps will be the same letter three times.

 ## 2023, Day 7, phase two

 I was right, only in the wrong way.